Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 * Specifying default images
 * Automatically formatting pictures within the definition

----

-# Pitch Accent
 See the [Pitch Accent](autopa.md) page for information on the following:

 * Pitch accent notation
 * Automatic pitch accent coloring
-* How to override the pitch accent of the word
+* How to override the pitch accent of any word

 ---